loudbinary/serverless-node-dynamodb-example/README.md

 ```

 Replace `YOUR_REGION` e.g. with `us-east-1` or wherever you have your dynamodb table and replace `YOUR_AWS_ACCOUNT_ID` with your aws account id (which you can find here: [https://console.aws.amazon.com/billing/home?#/account](https://console.aws.amazon.com/billing/home?#/account)).

+##### Done

+Woohoo, you made it.
+You can tow test your serverless application, e.g., using Postman.